drug-design/course/docs/chapters/adme-case-studies.md

 #### Both Receptors Form Heterodimers

-The Arylhydrocarbon Receptor forms heterodimers with the Arylhydrocarbon Receptor Nuclear Translocation (ARNT) protein, whereas the Peroxysomal Proliferator Activating Receptor alpha forms a heterodimer with the Retinoic acid X Receptor (RXR).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/both-receptors-form-heterodimers-2d9909af'><i class='fa fa-play' aria-hidden='true'></i></button>The Arylhydrocarbon Receptor forms heterodimers with the Arylhydrocarbon Receptor Nuclear Translocation (ARNT) protein, whereas the Peroxysomal Proliferator Activating Receptor alpha forms a heterodimer with the Retinoic acid X Receptor (RXR).
 Three different RXR forms exist, known as RXR&alpha;, RXR&beta;, and RXR&gamma;.
 Interaction with all three forms is possible, but RXR&alpha; is most commonly described in this aspect.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[rms]: Root Mean Square: the square root of the arithmetic average of the square's set of values.